Linda Carter Brinson: Personal life

-Brinson lives in Currituck, North Carolina with her husband, Lloyd George Brinson, Jr. They have two children, James Carter Brinson and Naval Lieutenant Sam Brinson.
+Brinson lives in Currituck, North Carolina, with her husband, Lloyd George Brinson, Jr. They have two children, James Carter Brinson and Naval Lieutenant Commander Sam Brinson.

 Brinson served as a board member of the Salem College Center for Women Writers.
-Prior to her conversion to the Episcopal Church, she served as Chairwoman of the Board of Deacons at First Baptist Church of Madison.
-Since her conversion, she has been a parishioner St. Luke's Episcopal Mission in Currituck.
+Prior to her conversion to the Episcopal Church, she served as chairwoman of the board of deacons at First Baptist Church of Madison.
+Since her conversion, she has been a parishioner St. Luke's Episcopal Mission and later All Saints Episcopal Church in Southern Shores.